captjt/site/_posts/2017-03-09-Migration-to-Microservices.md

 #### Service Interactions

 More architecture decisions you will have to make are how your services will interact and managing an API gateway into your services.
 There are major complexities that come with microservices interacting with each other and how to monitor what is going on -- but there are tools out there to solve this.
-Later on I will talk about tooling decisions you will have to make when managing service discovery, tracing, monitoring, transporting, circuit breakers (retries) and other things.
+Later on I will talk about tooling decisions you will have to make when managing **service discovery, tracing, monitoring, transporting, circuit breakers** and other things.

 Don't feel overwhelmed when making the leap of migrating architectures it's an **investment**.